We are proud to have been nominated for AAT's "BEST NEW TRAINING PROVIDER" & "BEST USE OF E-LEARNING" awards in 2016.

 The Indirect Tax unit help you to understand VAT regulations and how to complete a VAT return.

-This course is a logical extension for the skills and knowledge gained at AAT Level 2 Foundation Certificate in Bookkeeping.
+This course is a logical extension for the skills and knowledge gained at AAT Level 2 Foundation Certificate in Bookkeeping or Foundation Certificate in Accounting.
 The course is made up of three units (all computer- based assessments):

 1 – Advanced Bookkeeping